ASGGroupVic/EC2-auto-operator/README.md

 `rake residata_prod:create_prod_shipperrole`

-### Assume Role for app residata-extractor
+### Assume Role for the application residata-extractor

+To be able to access s3 bucket across differnt AWS accounts, you need to provide the new AWS account ID to ConsumerData team (Danial Pearce), then he will come back with the CD_AssumeRole ARN number that you can use it to update the [parameter](/residata-prod/parameters/residata-extractor-params.json) .

 The Money team created a [data services](https://git.realestate.com.au/the-money/residata-extractor) for us.
-The role ARN number should be given to them for the across account access.
+The role ARN number created in this task should be given to them for the across account access.

-We download Omniture reports via [Omniture Reprot Handler](https://git.realestate.com.au/consumer-data/omniture-report-handler).
-To be able to access the s3 bucket owned by ConsumerData, the Parameter CD_AssumeRole should be provided by their team.

 `rake residata_prod:prod_residata_extractor_role `